Azure/azure-sdk/docs/general/compatibility.md

 ## Compatibility Principles
 One of the main general principles of the Azure SDK is that it is **Dependable**, and one of the main aspects of dependability is a high level of compatibility.

-In the context of these guideline, compatibility means that software written using one version of our libraries should function correctly when upgraded to a newer version of the same library, as long as it calls the same version of the service REST API.
+In the context of these guideline, compatibility means that software written using one version of our libraries should function correctly when upgraded to a newer version of the same library, as long as it calls the same version of the service REST API as it was calling before the upgrade.
 This is to ensure that developers using the Azure SDK can upgrade to new versions of our libraries without immediately being subjected to a large cost of fixing resulting breaks.
 This is good for our customers, as it lowers their costs, and it's good for us, as it helps in the adoption of new Azure features, i.e. a win-win.